lukecd/irys-threshold/README.md

 - `/contract` - The NFT smart contract.
 Wallets that own this NFT can decrypt the images.
 - `/ui`- The token gating UI.
 The UI is open to anyone, but the content can only be decrypted by NFT holders.

-## Token Gating
+## Token-Gating

 Token gating ensures that only individuals possessing a specific NFT or ERC20 token can access certain content.
-Unlike traditional token gating platforms that restrict access to a centralized UI, decentralized environments require a different approach.
+Unlike traditional token-gating platforms that restrict access to a centralized UI, decentralized environments require a different approach.
 In a decentralized setup where content is stored on-chain and publicly accessible, locking the UI is ineffective as users can directly access the on-chain content.

 For decentralized token gating, data must be encrypted before storing it on-chain.
 Only token holders should be able to decrypt this data, ensuring that unauthorized users cannot access the content even if they manage to bypass the UI restrictions.